TL;DR

 8. A "do not apply" flag if there are dealbreakers I cannot move on

-For senior roles: “Add a section on the strategic narrative — what story should I tell about my last 2 years that ties to this role?”
+For senior roles, append: “Add a section on the strategic narrative: what story should I tell about my last 2 years that ties to this role?”

-A 4-column table (requirement / my fit / gap severity / how to address), buzzword list called out separately, predicted questions in a list, and a closing “should I apply” verdict.
+A clean 4-column table (requirement / my fit / gap severity / how to address), a buzzword list called out separately, predicted questions as a list, and a closing “should I apply” verdict.
+Check it against this bar:

-• The background-to-requirement map references your actual experience
+- The background map references your actual experience, not generic strengths

-• Gap analysis is honest.
-If AI says “you’ll be fine” on every gap, push back
+- Gap analysis is honest.
+If the model says “you’ll be fine” on every gap, push back

-• Predicted questions look like questions this team would ask, not generic
+- Predicted questions look like questions this team would ask, not a generic top-10 list

 Common mistakes

-• Trusting AI’s scoring as gospel.
-It is a starting hypothesis
+- Treating the AI’s match score as gospel.
+It’s a starting hypothesis

-• Not feeding your real background.
-AI cannot help map gaps without you
+- Not feeding your real background.
+The model can’t map gaps without it

-• Treating every “nice-to-have” as critical.
-You waste prep time
+- Treating every “nice-to-have” as critical and burning prep time

-• Applying without addressing the dealbreaker gap.
-It surfaces in round 2
+- Applying without a plan for the dealbreaker gap.
+It surfaces in round two

 FAQ